bowen-upenn/scene_graph_commonsense/README.md

 # This repository contains the implementation of the algorithm proposed in the paper "Scene Graph Generation from Hierarchical Relationship Reasoning".
 ![Figure1](figures/flow.png)
+Illustration of our scene graph construction scheme.
+The DETR detection backbone generates image features, instance bounding boxes and labels.
+The local predictor predicts pairwise relationships.
+It uses bounding boxes to extract subject and object feature tensors separately, concatenates them in both directions, and feeds them to our Bayesian prediction head.
+The figure shows two paths representing the two ways in which the objects can be ordered.
+Each of these tensors is passed to the Bayesian prediction head in turn.
+The head predicts the super-category distribution and the conditional probabilities under each super-category.
+It produces three hypotheses for the relationship, one for each super-category.
+Each of these hypotheses is scored by computing the product of the edge connectivity score and the maximum entry in each of the three final vectors.
+In the results, pink predicates are true positive, blue predicates are reasonably true predictions but not annotated in the dataset, and gray predicates are false positive

 ## Dependencies:
   - python >= 3.6.9